 Notary laws, country to country

-Across Europe and Central Asia, approximately one-third of economies include notary services in business formalisation.
+Across Europe (such as in Sweden or Ireland) and Central Asia, approximately one-third of economies include notary services in business formalisation.

 For example, in Bosnia and Herzegovina, the 2002 Law on Notary requires that all documents needed for registering a company be prepared and certified by a notary.
 In Turkey, a company’s legal accounting books must be certified by a notary.
 In Kazakhstan, the certificate of state registration must be authenticated by a notary.